fjfdct/Perl_exerciese/BegPerl_Chap02.md

 - Binary numbers start with **0b**. (e.g. 0b11111111, gives decimal 255)
 - Octal numbers start with **0**. (e.g. 01101, gives decimal 577)
 - Hexadicimal numbers start with **0x**. (e.g. hex("0xBEEF") gives decimal 48879)
-2. Large integers can be split up with underscore **\"_\"** instead of commas, for example print 250_000_000, "/n".
+2. Large integers can be split up with underscore **\"_\"** instead of commas, for example, print 250_000_000, "/n".
 3. Bareword: a series of characters outside of a string that Perl doesn't recognize.

 ## Scalar literal constant: strings
-5. Processing interpolation and delimiters (quote-like operator):
+4. Processing interpolation and delimiters (quote-like operator):
 - Single-quoted (not interpolated) or q//, q||, q(), q(), etc.: no processing is done within, except backslash \\\ or \\'.
 - Double-quoted (interpolated) or qq//, qq||, qq(), qq(), etc.: variable names inside are replaced by their contents.
-6. **Backwhacking**: operation of escaping, using a backslash to turn off any special effect a character may have.
+5. **Backwhacking**: operation of escaping, using a backslash to turn off any special effect a character may have.

 e.g.1
 #! usr/bin/env perl -w